rafael-fuente/rafael-fuente.github.io/input/content/articles/2020-10-24-Van-Cittert-Zernike-Theorem The Double Slit Experiment with Coherent and Incoherent Light.md

 <br />

-What happens when the double slit experiment is performed with spatially incoherent light (for example with a light bulb)?
-And how it differs when it is performed with coherent light (for example with a laser)?
+What happens when the double slit experiment is performed with spatially incoherent light (for example, with a light bulb)?
+And how does it differ when it is performed with coherent light  (for example, with a laser)?

 The surface of a spatially incoherent light source can be represented by a collection of randomly emitting electric dipoles, for example, the atoms experimenting radiative transitions in the filament of a light bulb.
 The light source may actually be near monochromatic like a [low pressure sodium discharge lamp](http://hyperphysics.phy-astr.gsu.edu/hbase/quantum/sodium.html) (dominated by the bright doublet known as the Sodium D-lines at 588.99 and 589.59 nanometers), but ultimately the field exiting the incoherent light source involves a small spectrum of wavelengths and randomly changing phase in time.
 Unlike the interference features produced by a laser light source, that can be seen, for example as a [speckle pattern](https://en.wikipedia.org/wiki/Speckle_(interference)), the interferences produced by incoherent source, are not stationary but change rapidly, so they are "averaged out" by a sensor, like an human eye responding to the time-averaged squared magnitude of the field.